isabella232/document-services.en/help/usecases/reviews.md

 ```

 Add a `/download/:file` route that provides access to the uploaded PDF file for embedding into the webpage.

+>[!NOTE]
+>
-Note that in a production application, you need to add authentication and authorization to ensure that the request is coming from a valid user and that the user is allowed to access the document.
+>In a production application, you must add authentication and authorization to ensure that the request is coming from a valid user and that the user is allowed to access the document.

 ```
 app.get( "/download/:file", function( req, res ){